Benjamin Disraeli: Bentinck and the leadership

-Peel successfully steered the repeal of the Corn Laws through Parliament and was then defeated by an alliance of his enemies on the issue of Irish law and order; he resigned in June 1846.
+Peel successfully steered the repeal of the Corn Laws through Parliament and was then defeated by an alliance of his enemies; he resigned in June 1846.
 The Tories remained split, and the Queen sent for Lord John Russell, the Whig leader.
 In the 1847 general election, Disraeli stood, successfully, for the Buckinghamshire constituency.
 The new House of Commons had more Conservative than Whig members, but the depth of the Tory schism enabled Russell to continue to govern.
 The Conservatives were led by Bentinck in the Commons and Stanley in the Lords.